Do you know which are the best eye vitamins? And why should you even care about them? Let’s find out.

 Do carrots also improve eyesight?
-Yes, insomuch that the beta-carotene (vitamin A) that gives carrots their orange color helps with the eyes’ ability to adjust to darkness – i.e., night vision.
+Yes, insomuch that the beta-carotene (vitamin A) that gives carrots their orange color helps with the eyes’ ability to adjust to the darkness – i.e., night vision.
 Other orange-colored fruits, such as sweet potatoes, cantaloupe, mangos, and apricots, may also help on this front.

-My recommendation is to research which foods are highest in the minerals, vitamins, and oils used in the ARED studies to determine a healthy vision diet that works for you.
+Our recommendation is to research which foods are highest in the minerals, vitamins, and oils used in the ARED studies to determine a healthy vision diet that works for you.

 Is a Vision Supplement Necessary?

 If the minerals, vitamins, and oils can be consumed naturally through the diet, is a vision supplement even necessary?
 Perhaps not if you can truly achieve sufficient levels of these nutrients.

 And, really, it’s not a bad dietary goal to shoot for, given how many other healthy nutrients are in these foods that benefit the brain and body across the board.